insightsengineering/rbmi/cran-comments.md

 ## Summary of Submission

-This is a re-submission to fix unexpected NOTEs raised by CRANs automated checks.
-The cran-comments.md file for the original submission is below:
+This version (v1.2.5) is a re-submission of v1.2.4 with some minor tweaks to fix unexpected NOTEs raised by CRANs automated checks on the v1.2.4 versions.
+The cran-comments.md file for (failed) v1.2.4 submission is pasted below:

 In this version I have: